-In North Carolina, 24 school districts are offering career advancement opportunities to teachers through the state's Advanced Teaching Roles program (see page 35).
+In North Carolina, 26 school districts are offering career advancement opportunities to teachers through the state's Advanced Teaching Roles program (see page 35).
 In each of these models, eligibility for a leadership position is based on teacher effectiveness and the leadership roles provide additional compensation for taking on additional responsibilities.

-A 2022 evaluation of the Advanced Teaching Roles program by BEST NC found that funding is needed to expand beyond the positions, schools, and districts that are currently implementing these new roles and organizational structures.
-Under the existing ATR program, schools are creating about half the roles (<10%) that are needed for a 6-8 direct report model and the initiative is clustered in elementary and Title I schools where more flexible funding is available.
-Expansion of the Advanced Teaching Roles program is a high-impact strategy to increase pay, while extending the reach and purpose of highly effective educators and improving the instructional capacity and mastery of all teachers.
+A 2022 evaluation of the Advanced Teaching Roles program by BEST NC found that state funding was needed to expand beyond the positions, schools, and districts that are currently implementing these new roles and organizational structures.
+Using existing budgets, schools are only able to create about half the roles that are needed for a 6-to-8 direct report model and the initiative is clustered in elementary and Title I schools where more flexible funding is available.
+Given these constraints, the 2023 state budget appropriated \$10.9 million in recurring funds for Advanced Teaching Roles salary supplements in participating schools.
+Continued expansion of the Advanced Teaching Roles program is a high-impact strategy to increase pay, while extending the reach and purpose of highly effective educators and improving the instructional capacity and mastery of all teachers. cix, cxi